AE9RB/peaberry/README.md

 ## Building Firmware

-The project was built with PSoC Creator 2.2: http://www.cypress.com/
+The project was built with PSoC Creator 2.2 Service Pack 1: http://www.cypress.com/

 It is normal to get errors about missing files until you have built